 A: No. There is not a specific format, however, there are sample letters available on the Alaska Disability Law Center website.
-Check these out for guidance.
+Check these out for guidance found in publications at dlcak.org.

 Q: Do I need to do follow up to the meeting?